Volume II No. 4

 Q: Why are some Beta Glucans so much more expensive than others?

-A: To attempt to micronize particulate Beta Glucan to a small microparticulate particle size of 1-4 microns is expensive, often involving complex processing steps to reduce the glucan down to a size of about 1/25,400 of an inch, the same approximate size as the glucan receptor site on the immune cells.
+A: To attempt to micronize particulate Beta Glucan to a small microparticulate particle size of 1-4 microns is expensive, often involving complex processing steps to reduce the glucan down to a size of about 1/25,400 of an inch, the same approximate size as the glucan receptor sites on the immune cells.
 Another process step is also expensive due to proprietary equipment required for the process to assure the Beta Glucan does not re-aggregate back into larger clumps because larger clumps hinder optimum ingestion by the macrophage cells due to the restricted size of the receptor site.
 Beta 1,3/1,6 glucan extracted and isolated with micronization has the same chemical structure, but is often described in research literature as MG or Microparticulate Glucan.